 This test uses a thin, lighted tube (endoscope).
 The tube has a camera at one end.

-can also take a small tissue sample (biopsy) if needed.
+of these organs.
+They can also take a small tissue sample (biopsy) if needed.

 Bernstein test.
 This test helps to see if your symptoms are caused by acid in your esophagus.
 The